Skip to main content

 • Last write wins (config1 or config2, depending on scheduling)

-Guarantee: All threads agree on the order of operations (linearizable history).
+Guarantee: All threads agree on the observed order of operations (linearizable history).

 What Can Still Go Wrong (and What Can't)

-Outcome: Last write wins.
-Readers see one of the configs.
+Last write wins.
+Readers see one of the snapshots.
+History is maintained for rollback.

 // DON'T DO THIS